SvenVw/fdm/.changeset/loose-months-check.md

 "@svenvw/fdm-app": patch
 ---

-Fix that at update field form in create farm wizard during form submitting the form is disabled
+Fix disabling of the update field form in the create farm wizard during submission